 What does climate change look like?
 What does the future hold for us?
 Do the movies and the media get it right on climate change?
 How can we get engaged in solutions to climate change?

-This course has no pre-requisites and is open to everyone interested in learning more about climate change.
+This course is designed for second year students, although it is open to everyone interested in learning more about climate change.

 Forest Sciences Centre (FSC) – Room 1005